opendataphilly/opendataphilly-jkan/_datasets/large-building-energy-benchmarking-data.md

 notes: "This dataset contains annual building and performance data for those properties\
   \ required to report.
 Property data is pulled from the Office of Property Assessment.\
   \ Energy and water data is self-reported by building owners using the EPA Portfolio\
   \ Manager tool.
-This data will be updated annually.\r\n\r\nTrouble downloading or\
+This data will be updated annually."
-  \ have questions about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: Mapping and visualization application developed by the Mayor's Office